Quantum Subroutines in Branch-Price-and-Cut for Vehicle Routing: Experimental Results

-\paragraph{Pricing.} First, we compare pricing by QA to SA and to a classical exact pricing algorithm.
+\paragraph{Pricing.} First, we compare {heuristic} pricing by QA to {heuristic pricing by} SA and to a classical exact pricing algorithm.
 Fig.~\ref{fig:concept_pricing} visualizes our evaluation workflow.
-We first initialize the DRMP~\eqref{eq:cvrp_dmp} by all $n$ routes visiting exactly one customer.
-Then, we iteratively solve the DRMP~\eqref{eq:cvrp_dmp} until the considered pricing heuristic, either SA or QA, does not return any routes with negative reduced costs.
-In this case, the pricing heuristic is replaced by an exact pricing algorithm based on integer programming (IP).
-The iteration between master and sub-problem continues until no further columns with negative reduced costs exist.
+We first initialize the~\eqref{eq:cvrp_dmp} by all $n$ routes visiting exactly one customer.
+Then, we iteratively solve the~\eqref{eq:cvrp_dmp} until the considered pricing heuristic, either SA or QA, does not return any routes with negative reduced costs.
+In this case, the pricing heuristic is not invoked again but replaced by {the} exact pricing algorithm based on integer programming (IP). {For each pricing method, we add all routes with negative reduced cost to the~\eqref{eq:cvrp_dmp}.} The iteration between master and subproblem continues until no further columns with negative reduced costs exist.
 At this point, the master problem~\eqref{eq:mp_cvrp} is solved to optimality.
 We remark that using heuristics for pricing and adding multiple variables with negative reduced costs per pricing step are common techniques in modern branch-price-and-cut implementations~\cite{Pecin2017,Pessoa2019}.
 Nonetheless, exact pricing is required at least once in order to verify that no further variables with negative reduced costs exist.
-For comparison, we additionally solve each instance solely by exact IP pricing.
+For comparison, we additionally solve each instance solely by {the} exact IP pricing {algorithm employed when the heuristic failed}.
 This allows us to quantify the effectiveness of the pricing heuristic by measuring the reduction in exact pricing calls.
-The limitations imposed by the quantum hardware restricts the instance size in our pricing experiments to a maximum of $27$ customers.
-These instances are small compared to the capabilities of classical exact solvers and can be solved to optimality in the order of seconds. \newsavebox{\bigimage}
+The limitations imposed by the quantum hardware restricts the instance size in our pricing experiments to a maximum of $28$ customers. {For larger instances, the default embedding strategy failed.} {Moreover, embedding failed for the instances P-n19-k2, P-n20-k2 and E-n22-k4.}

-For QA and SA pricing, we use the QUBO model~\eqref{eq:qubo_costfunction_cpctsp} with penalty factors according to~\eqref{eq:PenaltyRatio}.
-For exact pricing, we model the CPCTSP~\eqref{eq:pricing} as an integer program and solve it to optimality via a branch-and-cut solver.
-To this end, we adopt the IP model for the CPCTSP from Ref.~\cite{Bixby1999}, which we restate here for completeness.
-For a given CPCTSP instance defined by a CVRP instance $(V^0,t,D,C)$ together with prices $\set{\bar{\pi}_i \mid i \in V}$, we denote by $K_{n+1}=(V^0,E)$ the complete graph with vertices $V^0$ and undirected edges $E$.
-We introduce a binary variable $x_{ij}$ for each edge $ij \in E$, indicating whether edge $ij$ is in the tour ($x_{ij}=1$) or not ($x_{ij}=0$).
-Analogously, binary variables $y_i$ for $i \in V^0$ indicate whether vertex $i$ is in the tour ($y_i=1$) or not ($y_i=0$).
-With this notion, the IP model reads